cody-mar10/protein_set_transformer/README.md

     --outdir test_run
 ```

 The results from the above command are available at `test/test_run/predictions.h5`.
+Depending on the number of available threads, this test run should not take more than 5 minutes.

+Note: due to the size of the trained models, you will need to obtain a model checkpoint from the DRYAD data repository.
+See the next section.

 ## Data availability

 All data associated with the initial training model training can be found here: [https://doi.org/10.5061/dryad.d7wm37q8w](https://doi.org/10.5061/dryad.d7wm37q8w)

+We have provided the README to the DRYAD [here](DRYAD_README.md) to render here.

 Specifically at the above link, `trained_models.tar.gz` contains both sizes of the vPST foundation model, `pst-small` and `pst-large`.
 Each model was trained with the same input data.

 The training and test data are also available in the above data repository.

 Here is a summary of each model:

 | Model       | # Encoder layers | # Attention heads | # Params | Embedding dim |
 | :---------- | :--------------- | :---------------- | :------- | :------------ |
 | `pst-small` | 5                | 4                 | 5.4M     | 400           |